 ARTICLE 5.
 NOMINATION AND ELECTION OF DIRECTORS AND OFFICERS; APPOINTMENT OF TELLERS

 - Each year, the president shall appoint, subject to ratification of the board of directors, a Nominations-Elections Committee of three (3) members.

 - The president shall appoint, subject to ratification of the board, a chair of the Nominations-Elections Committee who shall be a member of the board.

 - The committee shall manage the election of directors in accordance with the policy manual.

-- Nomination and Elections Committee shall count or observe the counting of the votes and, at the annual meeting, verify and report the results of the election.
+- Nominations- Elections Committee shall count or observe the counting of the votes and, at the annual meeting, verify and report the results of the election.

 ARTICLE 6.
 DIRECTORS

 Section 1.
 Number of Directors; Additional Directors

-There shall be not more than firty (50) elected directors, nor fewer than a total of five (5) directors.
+There shall be not more than fifty (50) elected directors, nor fewer than a total of five (5) directors.
 The directors shall collectively be known as the board of directors or the board.
 The directors shall determine the number of board positions open to be filled.
 1

 Section 2.
 Qualifications